 Depending on the state, there can be other excuses in the required list or none at all.
 Therefore, it is crucial to follow your state's requirements on this.
 Contact the state election office or your local election officials for any concerns.

 Requesting and Returning Absentee Ballots

 You must follow your state's deadline for both requesting and returning your absentee ballot.
-Visit the U.S. Vote Foundation website, where you can select your state and election level to view your election dates and deadlines.
+Visit U.S. Vote Foundation, where you can select your state and election level to view your election dates and deadlines.
 It's very crucial to note down the distinction between the dates for postmarking or receiving your ballot to avoid any mistakes.